pechyonkin/pechyonkin.github.io/_posts/2017-05-28-lane-finding.md

 ## Portfolio Project Report

+*Note*: Code for this project can be found [on my GitHub](https://github.com/pechyonkin/carnd-p01-simple-lanes).

 The goals / steps of this project are the following:

 * Make a pipeline that finds lane lines on the road